 Joel Perez-Sanchez, Security Engineer, OpenTable

-For example, I’ve set it up so when a user reports a phishing email, Tines will go in and scrape all the data we need, check with VirusTotal, URLhaus, and Urlscan, and others, and then present all that information to us in our ticketing system.
+For example, I’ve set it up so that when a user reports a phishing email, Tines will go in and scrape all the data we need, check with VirusTotal, URLhaus, UrlScan, and others, and then present all that information to us in our ticketing system.

 After just a short period using Tines, we found it saved us 40 hours of work per week.
 It essentially saves us the workload of one person.
 And during uncertain times, that’s more important than ever.